 We believe that it is possibly unique in the canal restoration world: a group of volunteers applying to close a public highway for a matter of months to replace an infilled road bridge with a new arch bridge to allow boats to pass beneath.
 Specialist contractors will be necessary for some of the major elements, such as the manufacture and installation of the pre-fabricated bridge arch.
 However, it will be essential to use largely volunteer labour for the rebuild to keep costs within the charity funds raised by the project.

-So the week of preparatory tasks undertaken by the expert team from Waterway Recovery Group, one of only four Canal Camps it is staging in summer 2021, is a massive step towards the much-anticipated start of the main works in spring 2022.
+So the week of preparatory tasks undertaken by the expert team from Waterway Recovery Group, one of only four Canal Camps staged in summer 2021, is a massive step towards the much-anticipated start of the main works in spring 2022.

 Money for the rebuild has been raised through hugely generous public donations, a significant grant from Inland Waterways Association legacy funds and £5,000 from local branch fundraising, primarily from sales and donations collected by volunteers at lock winds and other waterside events.